thefinnlab/psyanim-docs/getting_started.md

 ***You'll need to make sure you have read access to our psyanim-2 and psyanim-cli private git repos***

-Create a directory named 'hello-psyanim2' and navigate to it in your terminal.
+**a.
+Create a directory named 'hello-psyanim2' and navigate to it in your terminal.**

-Create a new npm project with:
+**b.
+Create a new npm project with:**

     npm init -y

-Install psyanim-2 package straight from the git repo via npm with:
+**c.
+Install psyanim-2 package straight from the git repo via npm with:**

     npm install git+https://github.com/thefinnlab/psyanim-2.git

-Install psyanim-cli package straight from git repo via npm with:
+**d.
+Install psyanim-cli package straight from git repo via npm with:**

     npm install git+https://github.com/thefinnlab/psyanim-cli.git